HeyGen-Official/StreamingAvatarSDK/README.md

 By default, there are several Public Interactive Avatars that can be used.
 You can find the Avatar IDs for these Avatars by navigating to labs.heygen.com/interactive-avatar and clicking 'Select Avatar'.

 You can create your own Interactive Avatar to use with this API by visiting labs.heygen.com/interactive-avatar and clicking 'Create Interactive Avatar' at the bottom of the screen.

-### Which voices can I use?

-Most of HeyGen's AI Voices can be used with the API.
-To find the Voice IDs that you can use, please use the List Voices v2 endpoint from HeyGen: https://docs.heygen.com/reference/list-voices-v2

 ### Why am I encountering issues with testing?